WilGP02/app-java-codechallenge/README.md

 You must have two resources:

-1. Resource to create a transaction that must containt:
+1. Resource to create a transactions that must containt:

 ```json
 {